 Initially Chase UK bank account launched without direct debits.
 That made it an instant ‘no’ for most people in terms of being used as a main account.
 In a 2022 update, we’re happy to report that the Chase bank account does now fully support direct debits.

-For a more detailed comparison between Chase and its peers, see our detailed breakdown of Monzo, Starling and Chase
+For a more detailed comparison between Chase and its peers, see our detailed breakdown of Starling vs Monzo vs Chase